EVODENUBY/UMUGANDA-ATTENDANCE-FINES-TRACKING-SYSTEM/README.md

 - Pay fines directly from your dashboard.
 - Receive notifications for upcoming sessions.

----

-## Contribution & Contact
-- Contributions are welcome!
-Please fork the repo and submit a pull request.
-- For questions or support, contact the project maintainer at [your-email@example.com].

----

-## Notes for Markers
-- The project is designed for robustness, extensibility, and real-world deployment (supports real payment APIs).
-- All business logic is handled in the backend for data integrity.
-- The UI is modern, responsive, and user-friendly, with clear role separation.
-- The codebase is well-structured and commented for easy understanding and extension.

----

 Enjoy using the Umuganda Attendance and Fines Tracking System!